DreamVu/3D-Object-Detection-Tracking/README.md

 # 3D Object Detection and Tracking
 The software provides 3D object detection and tracking using [PAL Max](https://dreamvu.com/pal-ethernet/).
 PAL Max is the only single sensor omnidirectional vision system to provide 360° stereoscopic sensing with depth perception.

-To control PAL Max, you may follow one of the following methods:
+To control PAL Max, users may follow one of the following methods:

 ## Method 1
 Install the package on a host device.
+Using this method, users have access to our APIs and can run C++ code samples as well as sample ROS nodes.

 ### Supported Host Platforms
 Nvidia Jetson embedded boards with various [Jetpack SDK versions](https://developer.nvidia.com/embedded/jetpack-sdk-46)